 SAU 48 Director of Student Services

-Early Childhood Manager, Boys & Girls Clubs of the Lakes Region
+Early Childhood Manager, Lakes Region Boys & Girls Clubs of Central NH

 Health and Safety Content Manager, Tri-County CAP